chainswarm/chainswarm/doc/indexers/substrate/known_addresses.md

 ## Update Tracking Mechanism

-The Known Addresses indexer implements a robust update mechanism:
+The Known Addresses service implements a robust update mechanism:

 ### Versioned Updates
 - The `_version` field combined with the ReplacingMergeTree engine enables versioned updates